vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 ### 7. Update Knative Service Definition

-So far we have built a container image based on the sample app *Petclinic*, Now we will deploy the app onto Kubernetes via Knative-Serving.
+So far we have built a container image based on the sample app *Petclinic*, Now we will deploy the app onto Kubernetes via Knative Serving.
 ArgoCD will help us automate the deployment.
-We now need to define a knative-serving spec for our app.
-The Gitrepo you forked already has the below spec in a file called `knative-service.yaml` under the `knative` folder.
-This spec file tells knative where to fetch the container image for the application that needs to be deployed on Kubernetes.
-Edit the file `knative-service.yaml` in the Gitrepo you forked in step 1.
+We now need to define a `knative-serving` spec for our app.
+The Git repository you forked already has the below spec in a file called `knative-service.yaml` under the `knative` folder.
+This spec file tells Knative where to fetch the container image for the application that needs to be deployed on Kubernetes.
+Edit the file `knative-service.yaml` in the Git repository you forked in step 1.
 Change the `image` property to the image URL you got from kpack (step 6).
 The file should be under the folder `knative`.

 ```